 Ratio: 1:6 or higher, up to 1:50 (or higher)This equates to: 10 seconds of work followed by 60 seconds of rest, or even five seconds of work followed by 250 seconds (4 mins 10 seconds) recovery.

-If you’d like to learn more and schedule a complimentary training session, please send us an email.
+With the right work to rest ratios and intensity, your cardiovascular system will improve in no time.
+If you’d like to learn more and schedule a complimentary training session, please send contact us.